JasonLocklin/Dissertation/Prisms/Methods.md

 a single session.
 In 50% of trials, the circle appeared in the same position as one of the preceding squares.

 TODO: Figure [fig:Prisms] goes about here.
-Diagrammatic outline of the SWM and TE tasks.
+Caption: Figure upper panel (a) depicts one trial of the temporal estimation task.
+The numbers were randomly selected and displayed at random times (though, not at the very beginning or end of the trial).
+The lower panel (b) depicts the spatial working memory task.
+The trial depicted is a "valid" trial, as the probe (circle) is in the same location as one of the initial three targets (squares).

 #### Temporal Estimation Task